jackbrennan-creator/Customisable-Arduino-Web-Server/ReadMe.md

 To customise this default server to display a different page, is just a matter of deriving a new class from the custom_server class and overriding its send_content function.
-A complete example such a derived class is shown below.
+A complete example of such a derived class is shown below.

 ```